Abdallah-Tah/Assignment-01/README.md

     ```bash
     python assignement01.py
     ```

-The program will go through all the HTML files in a folder, collect important information, and save it in a TSV file called assignment01.tsv.
+The program will go through all the HTML files in a folder, collect the information, and save it in a TSV file called assignment01.tsv.
 If some information is missing in the HTML files, it will write 'N/A' in the TSV file.
 The program will also let you know which files it's currently working on and notify you when it's done.